All Episodes

 They fail to understand that the Democrats have no ideas.

-And I re still read the New York Times, I still subscribe to it just to see how biased the uh the information is presented.
+I still subscribe to it just to see how biased the information is presented.

-On the other hand, at least these days we have people like you, and I must say you are without peer in the type of work that you do uh easily.
+On the other hand, at least these days, we have people like you, and I must say you are without peer in the type of work that you do easily, that we at least have the countervailing viewpoint.

-And what amazes me is people like Calb come out and present that the Times and people like that are the ones presenting it fairly, and people like you and Fox News are somehow biased um simply because they're presenting a view that Caleb doesn't agree with.
+And what amazes me is people like Calb come out and present that the Times and people like that are the ones presenting it fairly.

-Uh and I don't know if I'm able to find it, but I remember it.
+And I don't know if I'll be able to find it, but I remember it.

-But before I before I share with you what the theory of this particular writer was, what do you explain it as?
+But before I share with you what the theory of this particular writer was, what do you explain it as?

-I mean, how how how do you explain the fact that you came to grips with it, but others like you haven't in Manhattan?
+I mean, how do you explain the fact that you came to grips with it, but others like you haven't in Manhattan?

-Uh look, I grew up in Brooklyn and Brooklyn in the 1950s and sixties.
+Look, I grew up in Brooklyn and Brooklyn in the 1950s and 60s.

 If you weren't a Democrat, you weren't anybody.